 Where to give birth

-Deciding where to have your baby is a big decision.
-Take some time to think about the choices on offer
+Deciding where to have your baby is important.
+Take time to consider your options, which may include:

 - A home birth